medic/cht-docs/content/en/hosting/costs/_index.md

 | RAM max (Gigs) | 20 | 15 |  |
 | Storage Max pvc (TBs) | 0.96 | 0.42 |  |

-IN the above chart, the most expensive instance costs $0.10/CHW/mo.
-However, as the [prescribed method for hosting the CHT](/hosting/4.x/self-hosting/) is in a Kubernetes cluster, this cost does not include the fixed cost of the worker nodes in this cluster.
-The $0.50/CHW/mo includes the additional cost to run these workers in the cluster.
+As the [prescribed method for hosting the CHT](/hosting/4.x/self-hosting/) is in a Kubernetes cluster, the chart above does not include the fixed cost of the worker nodes in this cluster.
+The $0.50/CHW/mo amount includes the additional cost to run these workers in the cluster.

 ## Expenses behind the per CHW cost